 Next time you have a hard time with something, say,

-“I’m sorry, I don’t have a lot of experience with this.
+“I’m sorry, I don’t have much experience with this.
 I’m scared I’ll make a mistake.
 Will you help me?”

 Or